Questions and Answers

 Doesn’t Romans 13 tell us to obey government?

 Jesus preached a government that operated under the perfect law of liberty, by faith, hope and charity and Paul said let every soul remain subject to The

 Higher Liberty.
-The word he used means the right or power to choose.
+The word he used in his text which we often see as power means the right or power to choose.
 It does not mean government.
 The word ‘exousia’ is even translated liberty in 1 Corinthians

 Is the kingdom for everyone?